 So, even if your negative beliefs are patently flawed, in a way they become a self-fulfilling prophecy – you believe them, you feel them, you find evidence to support them, and you go out and live them.

 You are entitled to all the anger, sadness, and bitterness you want.
-Just remember that even though these feelings are justified, they still come with consequences so when you’re ready it’s wise to try and work through them.
-For now, I simply ask you to pay attention to the ways in which these things deceive and whether or not they magnify your unhappiness.
+Just remember that even though these feelings are justified, they still come with consequences.
+So when you’re ready, it’s wise to try and work through them.
+For now, I simply ask you to pay attention to the ways in which these things can deceive and decide whether or not they magnify your unhappiness.

-Awareness, in my opinion, is the most important step because it allows you to understand that your gut interpretations can’t always be trusted.
-Also, understanding that some aspects of your reality are created by interpretation theoretically gives you the power to change said realities by shifting your thinking.
+Awareness, in my opinion, is the most important step because it allows you to understand the ways that your gut interpretations might lead you astray.
+Also, it theoretically gives you the power to change said realities by shifting your thinking.
 I realize not everyone will be ready or able to take this step, but it’s always good to know that no matter how helpless grief makes you feel, you aren’t completely powerless.

 I know big problems often seem like they need big solutions, but sometimes grief healing occurs because small changes and acts of coping help to slowly push the gauge towards peace, balance, and life satisfaction.
 If something as simple as writing down five gratitudes a night could help you feel a little better, then why not try?

-So, for the next 14 days I challenge you to set aside 5 minutes a night to write down 5 things you are grateful for.
+So, for the next 14 days, I challenge you to set aside 5 minutes a night to write down 5 things you are grateful for.
 These can be big things like a roof over your head, or small things like comfortable pajamas.
-Litsa and I are going to participate in this gratitude challenge right along with you.
-We will share a gratitude each a day on social media either on Twitter, Facebook or Instagram and we would love it if you would share a daily gratitude as well.
+Feel free to share your gratitudes with us on Instagram, Twitter, and Facebook.
 If you do, please hashtag it to #whatsyourgratitude, tweet it at us, or tag us in the post to make sure we see it.
 Then maybe we’ll all be walking around the world like…